LBRAI2219/working-with-models-team_envi/README.md

 # Hands on with models

-This is the default repository for the group projects
+This is the default repository for the group projects.